Mutoxicated/HYPER/devlog.md

 The little squares next to each card are the cells of it.
 The rows correspond to the batteries that are subdivided into cells.
 Once a battery is filled, that class will get a boost, as well as all the classes located one class hierarchy below.

 Will try to implement the interactability tomorrow.

+## Day 343

+Made class cards interactable.
+Haven't yet made the items appear and stuff but will do that tomorrow.
+I also (half) fixed (the other half tomorrow) a build-related problem regarding the outline script.
+For some reason, unity does not calculate the normals of an imported mesh on build when setting the normals in the import settings to "Calculate".
+It's stupid but oh well.

+I made some slight improvements to the wireframe shader, where now the further away an object is, the thinner the wireframe lines become.
+It makes far away objects actually look far away.

+I'm gonna fully fix the normals bug and fully implement the showing of the class items tomorrow.